lolo859/vodka-dev/docs/vodka-codebase.md

 ### vodec

 The `vodec` datatype is used to store any floating point number, both positives and negatives numbers, with an integer and a decimal part.
 The number can be any size for both part.
+A `vodec` variable can be non-declared by using the keyword `null`.

 Code example:
 ```